lfurtkevicova/gislab-my-notes/docs/practice/practice.rst

 .. _practice-gislab-web-publishing:

-4. Publish project on Web
+4. Publish project on web

 Install **GIS.lab Web plugin** in :menuselection:`Plugins --> Manage and Install Plugins` section and launch it.